 900 N. Shoreline (top of the Omni Hotel)

 The view is worth it even if you just eat salad, but don’t pass up some of the best steaks in the region.
 The menu also includes quail legs, scallops, ahi tuna tartare, lamb, and venison.
 Known as the most romantic restaurant in Corpus Christi, Republic of Texas consistently serves melt-in-your-mouth steaks.

 Katz 21 Steak and Spirits

 Prime, dry-aged steaks are served along with fresh seafood entrees.
 The top seller is the bone-in ribeye.
 Truly a fine dining restaurant, Katz 21 serves all its steaks at just the right temperature, allowing for the meat to meld into its tenderest moment.
 The menu includes creamy spinach and garlic mashed potatoes along with excellent salads and a terrific lineup of divine deserts.

 It’s reasonably priced for top juicy and flavorful steaks.
 No steak sauce is needed for the highly recommended New York sirloin strip and filet mignon.
 The cozy, rustic atmosphere is welcoming as are the waitstaff.
 Homemade rolls are to die for!

 4307 Avalon St.

 The ribeye comes in a variety of ways — all delicious, according to happy diners.
 Whether marinated or blue, the ribeyes are cooked to perfection, claim diners.
-Menu includes a steak and quail combo to add an extra pizzazz to the plate.
+Menu includes a steak and quail combo for an extra pizzazz.
 Stuffed mushrooms are a favorite starter, but there are plenty of other choices.
 Warm, fresh bread is served with every meal.

 Find more articles like this in Eat and Drink